 Also known as Sand Bass, these fish can make for a great time for the entire family because of the potential of nonstop action when you find a school of them hanging around an underwater hump, staging around an old roadbed and especially during the annual spring time run.

 This cousin of the striped bass has some similar attributes.
-Make sure you know what your catching to stay within your local regulations.
+Make sure you know what you're catching to stay within your local regulations.
+Here in Texas, we are able to take 25 sandies and they have to be at least 10 inches in length.
+They can get confused with Hybrid striper which also tend to be in the same creeks but the regulations on Hybrids are much different than white bass.
 Learn how to identify the white bass so that you can get ready to load that stringer up.

 What these fish lack in size they make up for in numbers if you know how and when to fish for them.
 During the spring run, these bass will strike at just about anything.
 The best lures are going to be small in size, usually from 1/16 to 1/8 ounce.
 Something that has a lot of action or has some flash.
 Once you find what they like, you'll be able to stick to that lure for the rest of your outing.